Sunday, October 6, 2024

 Guttural Growler

-Happily Adopted: When Maria Eleonora's parental rights were stripped, Kristina was put (back) into the custody of her/his/their aunt, Princess Katarina, and her husband, the Count Palatine Johan Kasimir, just a few months before turning ten.
+Happily Adopted: When Maria Eleonora's parental rights were stripped, Kristina was put (back) into the custody of her aunt, Princess Katarina, and her husband, the Count Palatine Johan Kasimir, just a few months before turning ten.
 For the most part, Kristina welcomed the change of atmosphere.

 Heroes Love Dogs